fcrownarisk/C/README.md

 # C
-A bad example code,have no useful information inside the paragraph most is C
+A bad coding example,have no useful information inside the paragraph most is C